getml/reflect-cpp/README.md

 ```

 This will work for just about any example in the entire documentation
-and any supported format, except where explicitly noted otherwise:
+and any of the following formats, except where explicitly noted otherwise:

 ```cpp
 rfl::avro::write(homer);